Sigvald Asbjørnsen: Background

+He married Margaretha Stuhr and they had three children.

 Career

 Sigvald Asbjørnsen emigrated to the United States in 1892, first working in Michigan where he received several important commissions for sculpture.
 He eventually moved to Chicago where he worked on the buildings for the World Columbian Exposition of 1893.
 The remainder of his professional career was spent in Chicago where he sculpted a number of public works which were sent to various localities in the United States.
 He also made medallions of Bjørnstjerne Bjørnson, Henrik Ibsen and Edvard Grieg among others.
 Asbjørnsen exhibited sculptures at the Art Institute of Chicago between 1897 and 1921.
-He received the Royal Norwegian Order of St. Olav in 1952 from Norway’s King Haakon VII.
+He received the Royal Norwegian Order of St. Olav in 1952 from Norway's King Haakon VII.

-Asbjørnsen died at his son's home in Chicago in 1954.
+Asbjørnsen died at his son's home in Chicago on September 8, 1954.

 A collection of his work is at the Vesterheim Norwegian-American Museum in Decorah, Iowa.
 His sculptural work was shown at the University of Minnesota exhibit "The Divided Heart: Scandinavian Immigrant Artists, 1850–1950" in 1982.